marianasamiranda/AES_XTS_OpenSSL_example/README.md

 The OpenSSL library for AES-XTS requires key of double-length.
 In particular, XTS-AES-128 (EVP_aes_128_xts) takes input of a 256-bit (32 bytes) key
 to achieve AES 128-bit security, and XTS-AES-256 (EVP_aes_256_xts) takes input of a 512-bit (64 bytes) key to achieve AES 256-bit security.
-So, the key being 512 bits, internally split into two 256 bit keys for each of the AES 256 ciphers.
+For example, the key being 512 bits, internally split into two 256 bit keys for each of the AES 256 ciphers.

 --------